 - Eastern Mennonite University Cross Culturals

 - Bethel College travel abroad programs

 - Bluffton College Cross Culturals

 - Council of Christian Colleges and Universities CCCU

 - CEA Study Abroad

 - Hesston College travel abroad programs

 - Lithuania Christian College (LCCU)

 Goshen College students in these affiliated programs will be registered as students at Goshen College in absentia.
 Credit may count for international education requirements only with the approval of the director of international education.
-Approval for credit equivalency does not mean that Goshen College financial aid will apply, but sources of financial aid outside of Goshen College are available.
+Approval for credit equivalency does not mean that Goshen College financial aid will apply.
+See next section.